 That ex-partner with the string of missed payments, or the one who kept dipping into an unauthorised overdraft, could cause you problems in the long run.

-If he or she is still financially linked to you, because you have or used to share financial products, then their credit history could affect your ability to be accepted for a loan.
+If they are still financially linked to you because you share or used to share financial products, their credit history could affect your ability to be accepted for a loan.

-However, if you no longer have those financial connections then you can apply for a ‘notice of disassociation’ to show potential lenders that you are no longer connected to that person.
-You can do that by raising an.
+If you no longer have those financial connections then you can apply for a ‘notice of disassociation’ to show potential lenders that you're no longer connected to that person.
+Learn more about.

 Applying for a loan and being rejected can be a real blow and may leave you tempted to turn to a more expensive credit option like a payday loan, an unauthorised overdraft or even a loan shark.

 But this can cost a vast amount more and be a quick route to problems with debt.
 In short, it’s often a bad idea.
 If your loan application has been rejected, then it’s a good idea to pause and take stock.